Register a Washington Foreign LLC

 A professional registered agent service not only ensures that your important mail won’t go unanswered, but they also protect your privacy, since you can list your agent’s business address on your Washington registration documents instead of your own.

-You can to request your certificate online through the government agency with whom you originally filed formation documents in your home state (usually the Secretary of State’s office).
-Most states charge a small fee and will make your Certificate of Existence (or Good Standing) available almost immediately.
+You can to request your certificate online through the government agency with which you originally filed formation documents in your home state (usually the Secretary of State’s office).
+Most states charge a small fee and will make your certificate of existence available almost immediately.

 The next step is to file a Washington Foreign Registration Statement with the Washington Secretary of State.
 This document is your application to do business in the Evergreen State.
 You can file online or fill out a paper form and mail it in.
 To fill out your paperwork, you’ll need to provide: